Green Calcite Rough Stones

 These green calcite stones have been coated with a fine, colourless resin which offers some protection against flaking and crumbling.

-The size range is mainly medium to large, but because rough stone is not cut to a specific size, no two pieces are the same.
+The size range is mainly medium, but being rough stone, size does vary, and no two pieces are the same.

 Save Up to 15% on Larger Purchases